 Trees with fragrant flowers such as the Tembusu (Fagraea fragrans), Gardenia (Gardenia carinata) and Chempaka (Michelia alba and Michelia champaca) were also selected for planting.

-In July 1996, the Parks and Recreation Department was renamed the National Parks Board (NParks).
-The Singapore Botanic Gardens and Singapore’s nature reserves came under its custody.
+In July 1996, NParks was expanded to incorporate the roles of the Parks and Recreation Department.
 NParks continued to spearhead the maintenance of the garden city and its roadside greenery, as well as the development of new parks and upgrading of existing ones.
 It also embarked on the development of a comprehensive network of park connectors to bring the island’s parks and green spaces to the community and vice versa.

-Over the years, NParks’ mission has evolved from creating a Garden City to creating a City in a Garden (CIAG).
-To introduce the CIAG vision and framework, NParks launched a public engagement exercise in August 2011 to encourage all Singaporeans to contribute their views.
+Over the years, NParks’ mission evolved from creating a Garden City to creating a City in a Garden.
+To introduce the new vision and framework, NParks launched a public engagement exercise in August 2011 to encourage all Singaporeans to contribute their views.
 NParks identified six key areas, which form the framework for creating a City in a Garden, and Singaporeans were invited to build on these ideas or contribute new ones to co-create a greener home.